-The scientific profile of the research group Biopolarisation aims at the application and further development of a novel technological approach, which utilises the interaction of the electromagnetic near-field of optically polarised biological species with a conducting tip of an atomic force microscope for characterising the biological species.
-The signal evaluation using Kelvin Probe Force Microscopy is independent of noisy scattering light which otherwise contributes to the signal in the frequently used optical evaluation methods.
+The scientific profile of the research group Biopolarisation aims at the application and further development of a novel technological approach, which utilizes the interaction of the electromagnetic near-field of optically polarised biological species with a conductive tip of an atomic force microscope for characterizing the biological species.
+The signal evaluation using Force Microscopy is independent of noisy scattering light which otherwise contributes to the signal in the frequently used optical evaluation methods.
 Thus, it provides accuracies enhanced by several orders of magnitude.
-The new scientific approach complements investigation methods for the characterisation of biological species that are already established at the Leibniz-IPHT.
-In particular it will be exploited in collaboration with the Jenaer Biochip Initiative.
+The new scientific approach complements investigation methods for the characterization of biological species that are already established at the Leibniz-IPHT.
+In particular it will be exploited in collaboration with the Clinical Spectroscopic Diagnostics group.

-Additionally, we use optical two-dimensional polarisation imaging (2D POLIM), developed in the group of Ivan Scheblykin in Lund, for structure determination ex vivo in biological tissue and biotechnical materials in the range from mm to nm.
+Additionally, we apply and improve optical polarization resolved fluorescence microscopy imaging techniques, in particular, two-dimensional polarisation imaging (2D POLIM), developed in the group of Ivan Scheblykin in Lund, for structure determination ex vivo in biological tissue and biotechnical materials in the range from mm to nm.

 Gained interest?
 Our group is developing and we are looking forward to further collaborations.
 In particular, we welcome students for Bachelor and Master projects.